Can I take my cat on holiday?

-It’s perfectly possible to go on holiday with your cat as long as you prepare well in advance.
-Travelling with your cat might mean a little extra organisation; as long as everything is sorted in good time, and you know your cat can cope with the journey, you should be fine.
+It’s perfectly possible to go on holiday with your cat as long as you are ready in advance.
+Taking cats on holiday might mean a little extra organisation; as long as everything is sorted in good time, and you know your cat can cope with the journey, you should be fine.

 It’s true that cats like their own territory, which is why many owners decide it's best to leave them with a trusted carer – you’ll know what’s best for your own pet.
 On the other hand, modern pet carriers, pet passports and vaccinations have made it far easier for people to go away with their cats.